solo-io/workshops/gloo-edge/gloo-edge/README.md

 ### Test the Service

-When targeting Gloo Gateways, the Developer Portal manages a set of Gloo Custom Resource Definitions (CRDs) on behalf of users:
+When targeting Gloo Edge, Gloo Portal manages a set of Gloo Edge Custom Resource Definitions (CRDs) on behalf of users:

-- VirtualServices: The Developer Portal generates a Gloo VirtualService for each API Product.
+- VirtualServices: Gloo Portal generates a Gloo Edge VirtualService for each API Product.
 The VirtualService contains a single HTTP route for each API operation exposed in the product.
 Routes are named and their matchers are derived from the OpenAPI definition.
-- Upstreams: The Developer Portal generates a Gloo Upstream for each unique destination references in an API Product route.
+- Upstreams: Gloo Portal generates a Gloo Upstream for each unique destination references in an API Product route.

 So, you can now access the API using the command below: